earcherc/aajonus_project/query-result-evaluation-criteria.md

 ## Completeness
 - The result should provide a **complete answer** to the query, minimizing the need for further searching.

-## Authority
-- The source of the result should be **credible and authoritative** on the subject matter.

-## Currency
-- For queries where the **recency** of information is important, consider the date of publication or update in the relevance scoring.

 ## Context and Nuance
 - Ensure the result is not just mentioning the query terms but is **actually about the query topic**.